 Your Legacy and Caring for Our Most Vulnerable Neighbors

-So much has changed in the 40 years since ALIVE! first began.
+So much has changed in the 50 years since ALIVE! first began.
 What was once a small operation has become a significant source of caring and sustenance for children and families and a permanent and positive presence in the lives of so many in Alexandria.
 ALIVE! continues to seek and depend on regular contributions from friends, especially new generations of Alexandrians.
-But in the long run ALIVE! will depend, more and more, on special gifts from long-time friends who want to help strengthen the ALIVE! safety net services in the future.
+In the long run, ALIVE! will depend, more and more, on special gifts from long-time friends who want to help strengthen the ALIVE! safety net services in the future.
 One of the many ways that friends can express their deep commitment to ALIVE!’s mission and programs is by naming ALIVE! in their will or trust.
 This is a way to make a lasting contribution without affecting current financial security and freedom.

 What is the ALIVE!
 Legacy Society?

 The ALIVE!
 Legacy Society is a community of ALIVE! friends and supporters who have provided for ALIVE! in their wills or trusts—or who have formally expressed the intent to do so.